dafny-lang/libraries/README.md

 ## Contributions

 Any contributions of generally useful code are welcome, just open a pull request!
-All added code should be accompanied by some examples in the `examples` directory which illustrates how to use the code.
+Please follow the [library style guidelines](STYLE.md).
+If the way to use your new code is not obvious, please add some examples in the `examples` directory to illustrate how to use the code.

 ## Acknowledgements